-In my last post I started discussing about how certain aspects of the Greek lifestyle can help you live longer in relation to a recent article in the New York Times about the people of the Greek island of Ikaria who are among the longest living people in the world.
-Continuing on this concept it is known that among the many lifestyle factors is the diet.
+In a previous post I had discussed about how certain aspects of the Greek lifestyle can help you live longer in relation to a recent article in the New York Times about the people of the Greek island of Ikaria who are among the longest living people in the world.
+Continuing on this concept, it is known that among the many lifestyle factors is the diet.
 The “Ikarian” diet is actually the Greek diet 50 years ago.
 I have analyzed most aspects of this diet on this blog, it’s the diet I followed growing up (thanks to my mother), the diet my grandparents followed, and the diet of most Greeks before 1970.
 So here are some aspects of the diet I remember experiencing (and still do).

 In the Ikarian study by Greek researchers from the University of Athens, it was noted that vegetable consumption is much higher than recommended.
 In fact Greeks still have the highest consumption of vegetables in the world.
 And it’s true, a medium plate of cooked vegetables corresponds to about 4 servings.
 And let’s not forget the religious fasting.
 For over 180 days a year people like my grandparents would not eat animal products but only vegetables or legumes or grains everyday.
 Now, this doesn’t mean that they always enjoyed this way of eating.
 For example my grandfather (the one that lived till 103) Pappous Dinos-as we called him, loved to eat goat and drink goat milk and he wasn’t very religious either, but my grandmother was, so he would be an accidental vegetarian during the fasting periods.
 And since were talking about goat, these wild goats fed on wild greens, and when you look at the nutrition information for goat and goat milk, they are actually good sources of omega-3 fatty acids.